 Take a picture and provide the following information:

 - Location, (smart phones with GPS will record this)

 - Species (if known- pictures in database can identify, or we can help)

 - If fishing note released alive, dead or taken for consumption

 Download the Free iNaturalist Droid or iPhone app and start today!

-The information will go towards a manuscript documenting the elasmobranches of the San Francisco Bay as part of our Shark Sanctuary program and help us better understand and protect sharks.
+The information will go towards a manuscript documenting the elasmobranches of the San Francisco Bay to help us better understand and protect sharks.